-- Any student or member of the faculty wishing to conduct research on human subjects or anyone who would like to conduct research on faculty or students at the College, must have the study reviewed by the Saint Francis Medical Center College of Nursing Research Committee.
-Research involving procedures not normally a part of the regular patient care or students' professional activities of the unit, clinic, or department must be reviewed by the College Research Committee. - a.
-Submission of proposals for research should be made in writing to the Research Committee by submitting the proposal to the Dean of the Graduate Program two weeks prior to the meeting date.
+Any student or member of the faculty wishing to conduct research on human subjects or anyone who would like to conduct research on faculty or students at the College, must have the study reviewed by the Saint Francis Medical Center College of Nursing Research Committee.
+Research involving procedures not normally a part of the regular patient care or students' professional activities of the unit, clinic, or department must be reviewed by the College Research Committee.

+- a.
+Submission of proposals for research should be made in writing to the Research Committee by submitting the proposal to the College President and the Dean of the Graduate Program two weeks prior to the meeting date.
 The researcher, and the researcher's advisor, if the researcher is a student, should attend the Research Committee meeting in order to facilitate the process. - b.
 Research from student investigators must provide written approval from the appropriate research advisor. - c.
-Investigators desiring to do research on a unit, clinic, or department must obtain written permission from the manager prior to submitting the proposal to the Research Committee and get formal approval from the Professional Nursing Council. - d.
+Investigators desiring to do research on a unit, clinic, or department must obtain written permission from the OSF Clinical Research Office and unit manager prior to submitting the

+- proposal to the Research Committee and Nursing Allied Health Research and EBP Committee. - d.
 If the researcher plans to publish the findings, it is expected that the confidentiality of institution and human subjects will be respected. - e.
 The Research committee meets as needed and is activated by the Dean of the Graduate Program.
-Approval of proposals by the Research Committee is dependent upon the analysis of factors which might affect the specific unit/population involved in the investigation: - compliance with ethical concerns and protection of subjects; - the number of projects in which a group of patients or staff members is already involved; - the complexity of care, condition of patients, number of personal contacts and the amount of stress already affecting the patients or staff.
+Approval of proposals by the Research Committee is dependent upon the analysis of factors which might affect the specific unit/population involved in the investigation: - completion of CITI Certification - compliance with ethical concerns and protection of subjects - the number of projects in which a group of patients or staff members is already involved - the complexity of care, condition of patients, number of personal contacts and the amount of stress already affecting the patients or staff - f.
+The Dean will provide a letter to the researcher of College of Nursing for approval.